riconaranjo/COMP-2402/README.md

 **Merge Sort:**

 - Fewest comparisons
-- Does not rely on randomization [consistent runtime]
+- Does not rely on randomization [guaranteed runtime]
 - Not in-place [expensive memory usage]
 - Stable
 - Much better at sorting a linked list